Kreiseljustus/Stealify/README.md

 # Stealify
+For educational purpose only

+Downloading copyrighted material is not endorsed by Stealify and not permitted except you have the required rights.

-This is a small project to download songs from youtube and then play them back.
+This is a small project to download audio from youtube and then play it back.

 It uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) to download the video and then converts it using [ffmpeg](https://ffmpeg.org/). <br>